nf-core/metapep/docs/output.md

 </details>

-The epitope prediction scoring system and resulting prediction scores depend on the chosen prediction method (`--pred_method`).

-- [SYFPEITHI](http://www.syfpeithi.de/index.html): In SYFPEITHI the scoring is based on a position-specific scoring matrix (PSSM), which is built using known MHC binders.
-For each allele another matrix is used.
-For comparability the scores are normalized to the highest scoring ligand of each allele, resulting in scores between 0 and 1.
-Therefore, the final score represents how well a peptide is able to bind in comparison to all annotated binders of a specific allele.
-For downstream processes such as `prepare_entity_binding_ratios` peptides with a score of ≥0.5 are classified as binders.
-- [MHCflurry](https://pubmed.ncbi.nlm.nih.gov/29960884/) and [MCHnuggets](https://pubmed.ncbi.nlm.nih.gov/31871119/): The score is based on a affinity scoring representing an IC<sub>50</sub> (the concentration that leads to 50% inhibition of the binding of a standard reference peptide, note that lower IC<sub>50</sub> values indicate higher binding affinities).
-The affinity score is then log-transformed and converted to a scale from 0 to 1 by using the formula: <code>1-log<sub>50000</sub>(affinity score)</code>.
+The prediction results are given as allele-specific **Binding Affinity (prediction_score)** and **percentile ranks (rank)** per peptide.
+The computation of these values depends on the applied prediction method.
+Binding Affinity represents the predicted strength of the interaction between a peptide and an MHC molecule.
+It is derived from the predicted IC50 value (in nanomolar, nM) and normalized to a scale between 0 and 1 using the formula:

+$BA = 1 - \frac{\log_{10}(\text{aff})}{\log_{10}(50000)}$

+where aff is the predicted IC50 binding affinity.
+Lower IC50 values indicate stronger binding, with peptides having IC50 values below 500 nM typically considered strong binders.
 For downstream processes such as `prepare_entity_binding_ratios` a threshold of ≥0.426 is used to classify binders, corresponding to an IC<sub>50</sub> of ≤500.

+Percentile rank (rank) indicates the relative binding strength of a peptide compared to a large set of random natural peptides.
+This measure is not affected by inherent biases of certain MHC molecules towards higher or lower mean predicted affinities.
+Strong binders are defined as having rank < 0.5, and weak binders with rank < 2.
+For example, a peptide with a rank of 0.1 is among the top 0.1% of best binders.
+This approach ensures a more consistent selection across different MHC alleles, as it accounts for variability in binding thresholds. **It is advised to select candidate binders based on rank rather than binding affinities**.

 ## Intermediate results